TrevorsDev/Asset-Tag-Database-2.0/README.md

 # Asset-Tag-Database-2.0
-Im restarting this project from fresh in order to solidify the process that Ive already undergone, and to update my SQL to better align with Microsoft SQL Server, instead of PostgreSQL

-Currently using Supabase to design and test my backend database.
-Im tracking my work in VS Code with a structure that aligns with the eventual implementation of Microsoft SQL Server.

-Below is a README from my past version of this project which is just as relevant to this current version.

-## About this Build

 This project is a rebuild of my original asset tracking system, designed to reinforce my understanding of full-stack development and improve SQL compatibility with Microsoft SQL Server.
 I'm currently using **Supabase** for backend development and **React (with Vite)** for the frontend.

-The goal is to create a professional, MVP-ready web application that allows users to:
+The goal is to create a professional, MVP-ready web application that is ready to be adapted or refactored into an enterprise's current tech stack.
+Most importantly it should allow users to:

 - View individual IT assets
-- Add assets manually via a frontend form
+- Add, remove, and update assets manually via a frontend form
 - Search and filter assets by column (e.g., model, department, status)
 - Generate and download reports
 - Import assets via CSV